bestmustard/Determinants-of-Political-Support-in-the-United-States/README.md

 ## Reproducibility

 Scripts are included in the /scripts folder to download the data from dataverse, clean it, and upload it into the /data folder.
-The paper markdown file uses the analysis_data.csv file directly from this folder.
+The paper markdown file uses the analysis_data.csv file directly from the /data/analysis_data folder.

 ## Statement on LLM usage